Adaptive Kind

 echo export FOO=from-direnv > .envrc

 And when you change into that directory, or a child of that directory, you'll get a message from direnv asking whether you'd like to approve the content.
 You'll also be asked for this approval whenever the .envrc file changes, perhaps by you directly or via a git pull.
-This protection is required, since this .envrc is a script that is run and could have an unintended side effect.
+This protection is required, since this .envrc is a script that is run and could have unintended side effects.

 direnv: error /home/bob/project/my-env/.envrc is blocked.
 Run `direnv allow` to approve its content